waynedahlberg/kbd-calc/KBDCalc/Notes.md

 Each theme needs its own buttonView and buttonsView, with bindings to the model!!!!
 So important.

 QUESTION: How can I incorporate light and dark mode for each theme?

+The font chooser is working great.
+Ultimately I won't incorporate it verbatim.
+I need to create the R/G/B selector and apply the themes accordingly with my theme choose.